 - 1 pound pound fresh mushrooms, trimmed, a few sliced, the rest chopped fine

 Bring broth to a boil in the microwave.

-Cool and refrigerate for 24 hours for flavor to develop.
+Cool and refrigerate for 24 - 48 hours for the deep mushrooms flavor to develop.
 Before serving, gently rewarm but don’t let boil.
 Ladle into bowls, sprinkle with nutmeg.
 Savor every spoonful.

 More Creamy, Hearty Soup Recipes

 © Copyright Kitchen Parade 2007, 2009 & 2016